-- those with a family history of Raynaud's phenomenon
+- with a family history of Raynaud's phenomenon

-- those who tend to have cold fingers or feet or have "poor circulation"
+- who tend to have cold fingers or feet or have ‘poor circulation’

-- those with a low body mass index (i.e. thin people).
+- with a low body mass index (i.e. thin people).

 Describing nipple vasospasm

-- You may feel intense nipple pain, which is worse when you are cold (or in a cold situation).
+- You may feel intense nipple pain, which is worse when you are cold.
 Some women describe the pain as a burning and throbbing.